onzag/itemize/README.md

 folder and the content for your config in the `config` folder make sure the entry is set in the `config.json` file entry property.

+You then need to create (or copy) a file at `/config/index.json` which should contain required API keys to make the project function, these are.

+ - `ipStackAccessKey` the access key for https://ipstack.com/ service
+ - `hereAppKey` a here maps app key
+ - `hereAppCode` a here maps app code

 This project already includes the data information in it, but does not include the config, config contains highly sensitive data that should not be commited to the server, JWT, user, passwords, certificates, etc.